Find a career counselor in Washington DC

 Each will be addressed in turn.

-An important prerequisite to selecting a career counselor is to clarify your own career goals and needs.
-Yet, if you knew the exact nature of the help that you needed, you might not need to seek career coaching.
+An important prerequisite to selecting a career counselor is to clarify your career goals.
+Yet, if you knew the exact nature of the help that you needed, you might be seeking a career coach.
 It is the old “chicken and the egg” problem.

-Before getting started, take the challenging step of writing a paragraph about the kind of help that you think that you need.
+Before getting started, take this challenging step.
+Write a paragraph about the kind of help that you think that you need.
 That is what obstacles do you face?
 Do you need help:

 List the roadblocks that you are facing.
 Ask yourself:

 - What prevents me from achieving your goals?

 - Is it not knowing people who have successful at achieving similar goals?

 - Am I looking for help with specific aspects of work life such as salary negotiation or being more assertive with your boss?

 - Are you looking for help overcoming inertia, a lack of confidence or low self-esteem?

 After writing this paragraph, write a second paragraph.
 Describe your special talents and strengths.